GSA/Section508.gov/_pages/acquisition/2025-11-19-buy-ict-micro-purchases.md

     <li>Undue Burden or Fundamental Alteration</li>
     <li>Best Meets (due to commercial non-availability).
 If there are technically acceptable solutions available in the marketplace, you need to select one of those solutions.
 You cannot choose a different solution and claim an exception (e.g., &quot;best meets&quot; or &quot;undue burden&quot;). </li>
     </ul>
     <p>Micro-purchases rarely fall within these exceptions.
-If you are making a micro-purchase in one of these categories, consult <a href="https://training.section508.gov/508-training/courses/micro-purchase-new/lesson1/index.html">your Section 508 Program Manager</a> for assistance in properly documenting the exception.</p>
+If you are making a micro-purchase in one of these categories, consult your <a href="{{site.baseurl}}/tools/program-manager-listing/">Section 508 Program Manager</a> for assistance in properly documenting the exception.</p>
   </div>
   <!--03-->
   <h3 class="usa-accordion__heading">